-Like the Neiman Marcus Chocolate Chip Cookies, these are baked at 300 degrees for 20 minutes so they bake evenly and have a chewy texture.
-Without nuts, chocolate or dried fruit they’re fairly basic, so I do recommend add-ins.
+Like the Neiman Marcus Chocolate Chip Cookies (the real ones, not the urban legend ones), these are baked at 300 degrees for 20 minutes so they bake evenly and have a chewy texture.
+Without nuts, chocolate or dried fruit they're fairly basic, so I do recommend add-ins.

 This week I made some with walnuts and chocolate chips, walnuts and raisins, a combo of prunes and coconut and another with apricots, walnuts and white chocolate.
 That's kind of the beauty of this particular cookie dough is that it's really easy to work with and can hold just about any combo of add-ins.

 Another nice thing about this recipe is that it is made with melted butter and doesn't require an electric mixer.
 So hooray for that, and here's the recipe.
 I keep a big bag full of dough rounds in the freezer and bake as needed.

 Update: The original recipe calls for 1 cup (240 grams) brown sugar.
 Brown sugar usually weighs closer to 210 grams per cups, but if it's really moist brown sugar it might be as much as 240.
 A reader notified me that her cookies spread too much when she used the 240 grams measure without using volume.
 I didn't have this issue, but to be safe I've changed the measurement to 1 cup (210 grams).
 This is still 1 cup of of packed brown sugar, just a lower weight (210 instead of 240) to accommodate brown sugar with less moisture.